PHANTOM 4 RTK SE

 For users who need accurate data

-Upgrade your next mapping mission with the Phantom 4 RTK, DJI’s most compact and accurate low altitude mapping solution.
+Upgrade your next mapping mission with the Phantom 4 RTK SE, DJI’s most compact and accurate low altitude mapping solution.

-DJI has rethought its drone technology from the ground up, revolutionizing systems to achieve a new standard of accuracy, providing Phantom 4 RTK customers with centimeter-accurate data while requiring fewer ground control points.
+DJI has rethought its drone technology from the ground up, revolutionising systems to achieve a new standard of accuracy, providing Phantom 4 RTK SE customers with centimetre-accurate data while requiring fewer ground control points.

-Therefore, Phantom 4 RTK is the perfect tool for users who need accurate data.
+Therefore, the Phantom 4 RTK SE is the perfect tool for users who need accurate data.

 Fewer ground control points needed for accurate data collection